The heart of every plant is of course the combustion chamber, with its grate and combustion system philosophy.

 In this system, mechanical components have been completely eliminated and replaced by combustion air.

 Ventilation of the combustion chambers

-Automatic control systems.
+- Automatic control systems,

-heat recovery and energy generation,
+- Boiler systems for heat recovery and energy recovery,

-Suction and fresh air blowers,
+- Suction and fresh air blowers,

-Sensors and control systems,
+- Sensors and control systems,

-partly included, partly optional, depending on the individual configuration of a plant.
+and other plant components, depending on the individual configuration of a plant.